johnpatramanis/Proteomic_Pipeline/README.md

 ```bash
 conda env create -f ./Dataset_Analysis/Analyser.yml
 ```
-Finally since our goal here is to reconstruct the phylogeny of H.antecessor , we will download the protein sequences from the publication itself and then apply some shell magic to remove the Erectus sample that is also included and modify the labels to suit the pipeline.
+Finally, since our goal here is to reconstruct the phylogeny of *H.antecessor* and *G.blacki* , we will download the protein sequences from the publications themselves.
+We will then apply some shell magic to prepare the files, remove the *H.erectus* sample that is also included the dataset and modify the labels to suit the pipeline.

 ```bash
 wget https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-020-2153-8/MediaObjects/41586_2020_2153_MOESM4_ESM.txt -O PaleoProteome.fa